Azure/azureml-examples/sdk/assets/data/README.md

 The consumers do not need to worry about how they are going to take a raw data file and process that into a table.
 Also, they do not need to worry about how to do that in pandas/spark/dask - so if the data becomes too large for pandas they can read the data into Spark instead.

-If the schema changes, the team change that in one place -- the MLTable file -- rather then finding multiple places to update code.
+If the schema changes, the team change that in one place -- the MLTable file -- rather than finding multiple places to update code.

 ## Consuming V1 dataset assets in V2